Do Red Cars Get the Most Bird Poop?

 Survey Shows Red Cars Get The Most Poop

 Halfords, a specialist UK auto-parts store, wanted to see whether the color of a car affects how many times birds poo onto a car’s bodywork.
-They chose to survey the large UK cities of Brighton, Bristol, Manchester, Leeds and Glasgow.
+They surveyed the large UK cities of Brighton, Bristol, Manchester, Leeds and Glasgow.
 In total 1,140 cars were examined by researchers over two consecutive days in June 2012.

 Their key findings were that 18% of the red cars had bird droppings on them after two days.
 The next most popular car color with the birds was blue with 14% of blue cars having bird poop on them.
 The least popular color (as far as the dive-bombing birds were concerned) was green, with only 1% of these cars being affected after two days.